-CLAUSE I.42 - FAR 52.225-9 BUY AMERICAN - CONSTRUCTION MATERIALS (OCT 2022)
+CLAUSE I.42 - FAR 52.225-9 BUY AMERICAN ACT - CONSTRUCTION MATERIALS (MAY 2014)

-Commercially available off-the-shelf (COTS) item-
+"Commercially available off-the-shelf (COTS) item"-

-- (1) Means any item of supply (including construction material) that is- - (i) A commercial product (as defined in paragraph (1) of the definition of "commercial product" at Federal Acquisition Regulation (FAR) 2.101); - (ii) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined in 46 U.S.C.
+(1) Means any item of supply (including construction material) that is-

+- (i) A commercial item (as defined in paragraph (1) of the definition at FAR 2.101); - (ii) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined 46 U.S.C.
 40102(4), such as agricultural products and petroleum products.